Yohann0617/oci-helper/README_EN.md

 > A web-based visual Oracle Cloud Assistant developed based on Oracle OCI SDK.
 Currently implemented functions include: support for adding multiple tenant configurations, querying tenant instance information, changing instance public IP according to multiple CIDR network segments, multi-tenant grabbing, breakpoint resumption, etc.

 ## Notes and Disclaimer

 - I am not responsible for account suspension due to high frequency of booting and changing IP.
 - The development of this project is purely personal hobby, no backdoor, and safe to use.
 - It is strongly recommended not to use naked HTTP access, and HTTPS access should be configured using Nginx reverse proxy.
 - It is recommended to use a key to log in to the server to prevent the server from being blasted by SSH, resulting in API data and key leakage.
+- Remember to clean up the docker logs regularly~

 ## Core functions

 1. Manage multiple tenant configuration information at the same time, support fuzzy search and status filtering.
-2. Change the instance public IP according to multiple CIDR network segments.
+2. Change the instance public IP according to multiple **CIDR network segments**.
 If there are abnormalities such as frequent requests, they will be ignored directly and will not affect the next execution until the IP in the specified IP segment is changed.
-3. Multiple tenants start up at the same time, and the background runs until the startup is successful.
+3. Multi-tenant **batch startup** at the same time, the background will run until the startup is successful.
-4. Support breakpoint continuation.
-The configuration and machine grabbing tasks are saved in the local database.
-The machine grabbing tasks will continue to be executed after the service restarts, without repeated configuration.
+4. Support **breakpoint continuation**, the configuration and grabbing tasks are saved in the local database, and the grabbing tasks will continue to be executed after the service restart, without repeated configuration.
-5. Support multiple region codes (configuration items are distinguished by region).
-For example: I have a 4-region code, so I add 4 configurations and modify the region.
-Other configuration items remain the same.
+5. Support multiple area codes (configuration items are distinguished by `region`).
+For example: I have a 4-area code, then add 4 configurations, modify `region`, and other configuration items are the same.
+6. Support front-end page **real-time viewing of back-end logs**.

 ## One-click docker-compose deployment or update

-After the installation is complete, you can access it directly through the browser `ip:port`.
+After the installation is complete, you can access it directly in the browser `ip:8818` (it is recommended to access it through https later).
 The default account and password are: `yohann`.
-If you need to modify it, please change the configuration in `application.yml` and execute `docker restart oci-helper` to restart the docker container.
+If you need to modify it, please change the configuration in `application.yml` and execute `docker restart oci-helper` to restart the docker container. `Key_file.pem` must be named in English and uploaded to the `/app/oci-helper/keys` directory.
+When adding oci configuration, you only need to enter `key_file_name.pem`, and the full path of this directory will be added by default.

 ```bash
 bash <(wget -qO- https://github.com/Yohann0617/oci-helper/releases/latest/download/sh_oci-helper_install.sh)